thebaldgeek/thebaldgeek.github.io/SDRReceiver.md

 # .ini setting tl:dr
-Set the master vfo for the whole band.
+Set the master vfo for center of the whole band.
-Set the main vfo for groups of data channels.
+Set the main vfo for the center of each group of data channels.
 Set the vfos for the center of each data channel.
+Set the gain to get a green volume LED in Jaero.
 Set the rate and filter to suit as per the blue waveform in Jaero.

 ## Download and run.